Los Alamos National Laboratory HPC Data Storage Administrator (Scientist 2/3) in Los Alamos, New Mexico

-Work with team members to document, design, and implement new ideas and approaches for newer architectures and improve those for existing ones.
+Work with team members to develop new methods, techniques, or approaches to address critical technical problems and to document, design, and implement new ideas and approaches for newer architectures and improve those for existing ones.

 In addition to the duties outlined above, a successful Scientist 3 candidate will be required to:

-Proactively create experiments and tooling to validate solutions and to detect and diagnose hardware health issues.
+Proactively examine our HPC data storage infrastructure through creation of experiments and tooling to validate solutions and to detect and diagnose hardware health issues.

-Analyze published research papers in the area of data storage, summarize, and share implications and connections to ongoing work with team members.
+Analyze published research papers in the area of archive and data storage, summarize, and share implications and connections to ongoing work with team members.

 Interact and/or collaborate with people from other teams, groups, divisions, directorates, and programs to develop, implement, and/or communicate technical solutions.

 Enhance technical and professional expertise of other staff and students through active mentoring and training activities.